shabbir4398/Cloud-DevOps_Portfolio/README.md

  # 👋 Hi,  I'm SHABBIR AHMAD
- Linux & AWS Cloud  Engineer
+ Linux | AWS | DevOps Engineer
 **| Kolkata | India | 9561667528 |** shabbir.ahmad.in@gmail.com
 ## 🧑‍💻 About Me
-- 💡  Linux & AWS Cloud  Engineer
+- 💡  Linux and AWS infrastructure engineer with 6 years of IT operations experience, including 2+ years administering production
+AWS environments and Linux fleets of 50+ servers.
+Hands-on experience building CI/CD pipelines with Jenkins, containerizing applications with Docker, and managing Kubernetes workloads.
+AWS Certified Solutions Architect – Associate and RHCSA certified, with hands-on experience in configuration management using Ansible.
 - 💬 Ask me about: System Adminstration, Networking, Cloud Services | Automation.